Patellar Tendinopathy

 Symptoms

-This problem causes pain below the kneecap.
-It often worse during physical activity and when flexing the knee.
+Patellar tendinopathy causes pain below the kneecap.
+It is often worse during physical activity and when bending the knee.

 The knee may also be swollen and stiff.